Bank of America Mortgage review

 Ask your loan consultant for the specific fees associated with your pending loan, and keep an eye out for additional fees in your loan documentation.

 It falls short in the customer service department, though.
-The BBB recorded 5,821 complaints in the last three years, and Bank of America has earned a one-star rating from 239 customer reviews.
-It’s a similar story on TrustPilot, where the bank has a two-star rating based on 44 reviews.
+As of August 2019, the BBB recorded 5,561 complaints, and Bank of America has earned a one-star rating from 280 customer reviews.
+It's a similar story on TrustPilot, where the bank has a 3.9/10 rating based on 61 reviews.

 While customers praised the savvy online experience and diversity of mortgage products, many were frustrated with the service they received.